yuanaichi/hape-splash-screen/readme.md

 chmod +x ./hape.sh
 ```

+### Modify the weather location

+In haple.sh, line 19,  Replace Beijing with your city name, GPS, etc. See: curl wttr.in/:help

+curl wttr.in/Beijing?0 --silent --max-time 3 > /tmp/now-weather

-Add the below two lines to the end of.bashrc
+### Add the below two lines to the end of.bashrc

 ```
 alias hape='/your-path/hape-splash-screen/hape.sh'
 hape
 ```

-Reload bashrc
+### Reload bashrc

 ```
 source ~/.bashrc